secretgspot/22-cariari.agency/README.md

 - [ ] present sign-up with magic link only when the user completes the form
 - [ ] details page full-width overflow issue
 - [ ] map acting strange when layout changes
-- [ ] better loading indicator for preview
+- [x] better loading indicator for preview
 - [ ] storage on the add property page
-- [x] dynamic navigation depending on the route
-- [x] the nav should be inside a map wrapper container

 ## Lessons